 Jobs at Marine Conservation Institute

 Marine Conservation Institute is a non-profit conservation advocacy organization that has been working since 1996 to protect and restore marine biodiversity.
 From our offices in Seattle, WA and Glen Ellen, CA, we advocate for strong marine protection, measure progress toward international conservation goals, conduct policy research to frame the marine conservation agenda, lead educational outreach efforts, and build partnerships with scientists and organizations to solve problems affecting marine life and coastal communities.
-We value a positive, productive work environment and offer a competitive benefits package for full-time employees that includes health insurance and 3 weeks of vacation.
+We value a positive, productive work environment and offer a competitive benefits package for full-time employees that includes health insurance and paid time off.

 Our internship program provides motivated students and recent graduates with an opportunity to apply their knowledge and skills while gaining hands-on experience in a real‐world setting.
 Interns work closely with science and policy staff on cutting-edge issues in marine conservation and ocean policy.
 Many of the internship opportunities are geared toward graduate students or individuals who have recently completed graduate degrees, though opportunities are occasionally available for undergraduates.